Are you giving your teammates flight lessons?

 We know there will be mistakes, missteps, and stubbed toes.
 He’ll have his portion of flat tires on hot days near Johnson City.
 But it also boggles the mind the kinds of miles he’ll be able to cover, the mountains of experience he will gain, the lessons he will come away with by dreaming big, then going after it, one day at a time.

 Flight Lessons for Leaders – The Takeaway

-Your success as a leader is directly tied to the future success of those you have been entrusted to coach, develop, and mentor.
+Our success as leaders is directly tied to the future success of those we have been entrusted to coach, develop, and mentor.
 Like good parents, our job is to give our teammates the best possible flight lessons we can.